We compare the leading providers for specialist car insurance

 This is because the vast array of needs policy holders may have and the varying degrees of risk associated with each.
 If, for example, you want to insure a classic or heritage car, or perhaps you think a conventional insurance policy doesn't cover all of your needs, then you may need one of the various specialist policies available.

-We’ll go through the main categories of specialist insurance, and help you to get the best deals no matter what your requirements are.
+We'll go through the main categories of specialist cover, and help you to get the best deals on cheap car insurance no matter what your requirements are.

 If you're having your driving lessons with a recognised and established driving school, then usually your insurance should be covered by them.
 But if you're practising privately in either yours or someone else's car, then you'll need a specialist temporary learner policy, designed specifically to suit your needs.